-If you are clever enough to open your heart to a black cat and want to take some great photographs, have a look at this article on the Mother Nature Network.
-There's some great advice here about showing off your black cat (or dog) to its best advantage.
+If you are clever enough to open your heart to a black cat and want to take some great photographs, have a look at this article for great advice about showing off your black cat (or dog) to its best advantage.

 * * * * * * *If you are a cat lover - especially a lover of the grumpier members of the species, have a look at Not So Sweet Toffee, a book written by a gorgeous little diva who has a lot to say for herself!